Lotteries in Australia: Soccer Pools

-The Australian Soccer Pools (usually branded as The Pools or Soccer Pools) was a national lotto-type game, administered by SA Lotteries.
+The Australian Soccer Pools (usually branded as The Pools, 6 From 38 Pools, or Soccer Pools) was a national lotto-type game, administered by SA Lotteries.
 Rather than being drawn at random, the winning numbers were selected based on the results of association football matches, either in Australia (typically state leagues) or the northern hemisphere depending on the time of year.
 Six winning numbers were selected from 38, but only one supplementary number.
 Draws closed on Saturday afternoon where Australian games are used, or Saturday evening in the case of Northern Hemisphere match weeks.
 Entries cost $0.50 per game plus agent's commission.

 Matches were drawn from a match list and numbered (1-60).
 Those numbered 1–38 are the ones that were generally used, with the remainder being reserve matches, which replaced any matches from the first 38 which are postponed or otherwise voided.
 Once all game results were known, games were ranked in this order, from highest to lowest: